cslmath/champlainww.ca/docs/about/about-news.md

 # WeBWorK News

+???+ info "May/June 2026 - Planned WeBWorK version upgrade"

+    The WeBWorK version will be upgraded to 2.20 for the start of the summer 2026 term.
+    WeBWorK will be intermittently unavailable from May 27 through June 2, 2026.

 ???+ info "January 2026 - System maintenance"

     The server the WeBWorK system runs on is upgraded to a new OS version.